inbzar/docs/apps/docs/content/modules/carts-and-checkout/backend/cart-completion-strategy.md

 - `response_code`: a number indicating the response code.
 - `response_body`: an object that will be returned to the client.

-You can refer to [this guide](../cart.md#cart-completion-process) to learn how the cart conceptual guide is implemented in the Medusa backend.
+You can refer to [this guide](../cart.md#cart-completion-process) to learn how the cart conceptual guide is implemented in the InBzar backend.
 This can help you understand how details such as inventory, taxes, and more are handled.

 ---

 ## Step 3: Run Build Command

-In the directory of the Medusa backend, run the `build` command to transpile the files in the `src` directory into the `dist` directory:
+In the directory of the InBzar backend, run the `build` command to transpile the files in the `src` directory into the `dist` directory:

 ```bash npm2yarn
 npm run build